Human Respiratory System Lesson: Parts and Functions

 • Structure: The hard palate forms the bony front part of the roof of the mouth, made of the maxillary and palatine bones.
 It is covered by a mucous membrane.

 • Structure: The oral cavity includes the lips, tongue, teeth, and salivary glands.
-The lips form the entrance, the tongue aids in tasting and manipulating food, the teeth are essential for chewing, and the salivary glands produce saliva.
+The lips form the entrance, while the tongue aids in tasting and manipulating food.
+Teeth serve to chew and break down food, aided by the salivary glands that produce saliva to further breakdown.

 • Function: It serves as an alternative entry and exit point for air.
 The oral cavity is also involved in speech, digestion, and taste.